playfulprogramming/playfulprogramming/content/crutchcorn/collections/framework-field-guide-fundamentals/posts/ffg-fundamentals-dependency-injection/index.md

 **React even re-renders all the child components of `App` when using `useContext`** to provide changing data.

-[This problem can be solved by external tooling, such as Redux in React](https://blog.isquaredsoftware.com/2021/01/context-redux-differences/) or [NgRx in Angular](https://ngrx.io/), as they introduce a more optimized mechanism for detecting component data changes.
+This problem can be solved by external tooling, such as [React Redux](https://blog.isquaredsoftware.com/2021/01/context-redux-differences/) or [Angular Redux](https://angular-redux.js.org/), as they introduce a more optimized mechanism for detecting component data changes.

 Luckily, your knowledge of these frameworks' built-in dependency injection APIs will help you immensely while using these external tools.